 Interestedly, the Upper Geyser Basin encompasses not only the Old Faithful area but also nearby Black Sands and Biscuit Basin.

-Within all these basins, there are so many amazing thermal features to photograph that the area required 2 separate posts to cover their photo opportunities. (linked below)
+Within the Upper Geyser Basin, there are so many amazing thermal features to photograph that I needed to write 2 separate posts to cover their photo opportunities. (linked below)

-The first guide focuses on the Old Faithful area of the basin including details about the major geyser eruption patterns.
-The second guide focuses on Black Sands and Biscuit Basin.
+My first Upper Geyser Basin post focuses on the basin adjacent Old Faithful including important details about the basin’s major geysers eruption patterns.
+The second guide focuses on Upper Geyser Basin’s Black Sands and Biscuit Basin areas.
 I also threw in Midway Basin since it is so small.

 Update: Biscuit Basin is currently closed for the remainder of 2024 due to an eruption